STARS

 HOW DO STARS FORM?

 The protostar continues to ingest the inward spiraling matter of the surrounding accretion disk, increasing its mass and gravity.
 This creates more and more compression within the interior of the fledgling star, causing its temperature to rise higher and higher.
 Eventually, this will trigger thermonuclear fusion and thus the protostar becomes a fully-fledged star.
+This process from the gravitational collapse of a giant molecular cloud to the beginning of thermonuclear fusion can take just a few million years for a very high mass star, tens of millions of years for a Sun-like star, and more than a hundred million years for a very low mass star.

 THERMONUCLEAR FUSION